-- The student must complete a minimum of 62 semester hours of college-level credit. - The student must complete all core curriculum / general education requirements for graduation or all courses in a THECB approved Field of Study curriculum. - The student must earn at least 25 percent of the credit hours required for the degree at Clarendon College. - 4.
-The student must have a 2.0 cumulative grade point average on all work from Clarendon College. - The student who first entered college in the Fall of 1989 or later must satisfy the TASP requirements, a basic skills test requiring competencies in reading, writing, and mathematics, unless exempt. - The student must successfully complete a minimum of two physical education activity courses, unless a substitution for this requirement is petitioned and approved by the Dean of Instruction.

-- 7. The student must have satisfactorily settled all college financial obligations. - Developmental courses may not be counted or used as hours toward the Associate in Science Degree.
+- 1. The student must complete a minimum of 62 semester hours of college-level credit. - 2.
+The student must complete all core curriculum / general education requirements for graduation or all courses in a THECB approved Field of Study curriculum. - 3.
+The student must earn at least 25 percent of the credit hours required for the degree at Clarendon College. - 4.
+The student must have a 2.0 cumulative grade point average on all work from Clarendon College. - 5.
+The student must satisfy the requirements of the Texas Success Initiative, unless exempt. - The student must successfully complete a minimum of two physical education activity courses, unless a substitution for this requirement is petitioned and approved by the Dean of Instruction. - 7.
+The student must have satisfactorily settled all college financial obligations. - Developmental courses may not be counted or used as hours toward the Associate in Science Degree.